 I want a giant Cane Corso

 As we discussed, Cane Corso must move quickly as a guarding dog.
-Many people want a giant Cane Corso as a guardian of their yard.
+Many people want a giant cane corso as a guardian of their yard.
 The first question in our conversation is how much he weighs.
-The breed's standard is for females 40-45 kg (88-99 lb).
-For Italian Mastiff males 45-50kg (99-110 lb).
-Giant Cane Corso only has speed and moving problems, hip, elbow, joint issues, and other weight-connected problems.
-The size doesn't mean much if the Corso can't move as it should.
-The dog's health must be in the first place, not the unhealthy appearance.
+The breed’s standard is for females weighing 40–45 kg (88–99 lb).
+For Italian mastiff males, 45–50 kg (99–110 lb) Giant Cane Corso only has speed and moving problems, hip, elbow, joint issues, and other weight-connected problems.
+The size doesn’t mean much if the Corso can’t move as it should.
+The dog’s health must be in the first place, not its unhealthy appearance.

-As a long-time cane corso breeder, this is my perspective on a cane corso weight subject.
-I like to keep them lighter until they are one year old because their weight doesn't affect their fast-growing skeleton and joints.
+As a long-time cane corso breeder, this is my perspective on the cane corso weight subject.
+I like to keep them lighter until one year old because their weight doesn’t affect their fast-growing skeleton and joints.
 So many customers want to own the biggest corso ever.
 So many breeders brag about their enormous cane corsos size and weight.
 But is this healthy for the dog?
-What problems can cause overweighting?
+What problems can cause overweight?
 Well, stand by to hear my opinion.

 Cane Corso puppies undergo several developmental stages that demand extra care and attention.
-They are born blind and deaf until two weeks and spend most of their time eating and sleeping.
-Their eyes begin to open at two weeks, and by three weeks, they can hear but still spend most of their time sleeping and feeding.
-They weighed between 1.1 and 6.6 lbs at the time (0.5 - 3 kg).
+They are born blind and deaf until two weeks old and spend most of their time eating and sleeping.
+Their eyes open at two weeks, and by three weeks, they can hear but still spend most of their time sleeping and feeding.
+They weighed between 1.1 and 6.6 lbs at the time (0.5 and 3 kg).

-Around three weeks of age, when they weigh approximately 3.5 kg/7.7 lb, puppies can be introduced to solid food.
-And should be vaccinated at six weeks, weighing around 7 kg/15.5 lbs.
-Puppies with about 18 kg/40lbs start losing their baby teeth at four months and can go on short walks while continuing to be exposed to different people and places.
-Socialization is essential in this stage of their lives.
+Around three weeks of age, when they weigh approximately 3.5 kg (7.7 lb), puppies can be introduced to solid food.
+They should be vaccinated at six weeks, weighing around 7 kg/15.5 lbs.
+Puppies with about 18 kg (40 lbs) start losing their baby teeth at four months and can go on short walks while continuing to be exposed to different people and places.
+Socialization is essential at this stage of their lives.

 I created a cane corso weight calculator to make maintaining a healthy weight more accessible for all cane corso owners.

-Cane Carso's, like many other large and muscular dog breeds, must have their weight carefully monitored to ensure their continued good health.
+Like many other large and muscular dog breeds, Cane Carso’s must carefully monitor their weight to ensure their continued good health.
 If you are a Cane Corso owner or breeder, you know how important it is to keep your dog at a healthy weight so they can live a long and happy life.

 Cane Corsos should always be kept at a healthy weight because excess fat causes various health concerns, including arthritis, heart disease, and a shortened life expectancy.
-In addition, age, gender, and amount of activity can all affect a Cane Corso's weight, making it challenging to maintain a healthy weight for your dog.
+In addition, age, gender, and amount of activity can all affect a Cane Corso’s weight, making it challenging for your dog to maintain a healthy weight.

-This discussion will delve into the best methods for controlling a Cane Corso's weight, such as nutrition and exercise suggestions, as well as the significance of keeping tabs on a dog's weight and making necessary adjustments.
-Cane Corsos can have health problems related to their weight, and this discussion will also go into detail about such issues and how to prevent them.
+This discussion will delve into the best methods for controlling a Cane Corso’s weight, such as nutrition and exercise suggestions, and the significance of keeping tabs on a dog’s weight and making necessary adjustments.
+Cane corsos can have health problems related to their weight, and this discussion will also go into detail about such issues and how to prevent them.

 Cane Corso owners and breeders may ensure their dogs enjoy long, healthy lives by learning about the importance of weight management and implementing appropriate measures.